Household Support Fund

 The funding provided to North Devon Council will be used in two different ways;

-All working age households, who receive an element of council tax reduction as at 1 October 2022, will receive a voucher for £50 via the Post Office Payout Scheme, which can be exchanged for cash at any Post Office within the district.
-These letters will be issued during November 2022 by the Post Office and customers will have six weeks from the date of the letter to redeem the voucher.
+All working age households, who receive an element of council tax reduction as at 17 April 2023, will receive a voucher for £45 via the Post Office Payout Scheme, which can be exchanged for cash at any Post Office within the district.
+These letters will be issued during May and June 2023 by the Post Office and customers will have six weeks from the date of the letter to redeem the voucher.